Manchin wants senators to sign a pledge: Don't campaign against each other

-Washington (CNN)Democratic Sen. Joe Manchin, who's facing a tough re-election bid in West Virginia, will take to the Senate floor Tuesday and urge his colleagues to sign a pledge vowing not to campaign against other sitting senators.
+Washington (CNN)Democratic Sen. Joe Manchin, who's facing a tough re-election bid in West Virginia, urged his colleagues on Tuesday to pledge not to campaign against other sitting senators.

-It's a message that Manchin has been preaching for years, but his speech, along with the pledge, comes less than a week after Vice President Mike Pence actively tweeted against Manchin.
-The senator wants his Republican colleagues to avoid following in the Vice President's footsteps of taking on incumbents, and vice versa for Democratic senators and their fellow Republicans.

-"If you go to work and you know somebody's been in your state campaigning against you -- it might be a person you've worked with and you considered a friend -- I can tell you, that deteriorates that trust and that friendship level that you had before," Manchin said in an interview Monday.
+"I don't see anybody in public service that's willing to put their name on the ballot as my enemy.
+If you're willing to serve, then I'm your comrade.
+I'm willing to work with you," Manchin said on the floor just before he signed a large, chart-sized pledge.

+The practice has created a "hostile environment," Manchin told CNN before his speech, because senators remember which of their colleagues tried to defeat them.
+"It could be from five or 10 years ago.
+But they haven't forgotten."

-The practice has created a "hostile environment," Manchin argued, because senators remember which of their colleagues tried to defeat them.
+The practice has created a "hostile environment," Manchin said before his speech in an interview with CNN, because senators remember which of their colleagues tried to defeat them.
 "It could be from five or 10 years ago," he continued.
 "But they haven't forgotten."

 It's unclear how senators will respond to the pledge, though Manchin acknowledges it's unlikely he'll get droves of support in what he called the current "toxic environment."

-Note: This story has been updated to include information about contributions from Manchin's political action committee in previous elections and developments through the day Tuesday.